Ph.D. Anatomy, University of California, San Francisco (1988)

 Emerson, J.A.
 (1988) Disruption of the cytokeratin filament network in the preimplantation mouse embryo.
 Development 104: 219-234.

 Director of the Summer Teachers' Workshop in Biology at Amherst College (2005-2012)

-Annual Reviewer for the American Women in Science Educational Foundation, College Scholarship applications (2000-present)
+Annual Reviewer for the American Women in Science Educational Foundation, College Scholarship applications (2000-2010)

-I like to get outdoors as much as possible and I enjoy hiking, biking, snowshoeing, kayaking and swimming with my husband and teen-age son, as well as gardening and horseback riding.
-I am also a fan of professional baseball, and over the years I have attended games at Fenway Park, the Oakland Coliseum, Candlestick Park, Dodger Stadium, Yankee Stadium, Camden Yards, The Metrodome, the (old and new) Busch Stadium, Autozone Park in Memphis and Roger Dean Stadium in Jupiter, FL.
+I like to get outdoors as much as possible and I enjoy hiking, biking, snowshoeing, kayaking and swimming with my family and friends, as well as gardening and horseback riding.
+I am also a fan of professional baseball, and over the years I have attended games at Fenway Park, the Oakland Coliseum, Candlestick Park, Dodger Stadium, (the former) Yankee Stadium, Camden Yards, The Metrodome and Target Field in Minneapolis, the (old and new) Busch Stadium in St. Louis, Autozone Park in Memphis and Roger Dean Stadium in Jupiter, FL.